2025 Belgian Grand Prix

 The 2025 Belgian Grand Prix (officially known as the Formula 1 Moët & Chandon Belgian Grand Prix 2025) was a Formula One motor race that took place on 27 July 2025 at the Circuit de Spa-Francorchamps in Stavelot, Belgium.
 It was the thirteenth round of the 2025 Formula One World Championship and the third of six Grands Prix in the season to utilise the sprint format.

 Oscar Piastri of McLaren took pole position for the sprint, but lost out to Max Verstappen of Red Bull Racing for the victory.
 Piastri's teammate Lando Norris took pole position for the main race.
 During the race itself, which was delayed following heavy rain, Piastri overtook his teammate and held the lead to win the Grand Prix.
 This was the first win of the Belgian Grand Prix for a McLaren driver since Jenson Button won the race in 2012.

+The top five remained unchanged for both the Drivers' and Constructors' Championships, as Piastri extended his lead to 16 points over Norris, with Verstappen a further 65 points behind in third.
+McLaren scored a total of 516 points, more than twice as much as second-placed Ferrari (248 points), extending their lead to 268 points.
+Third-placed Mercedes were 28 points behind Ferrari, with Red Bull trailing Mercedes by the same deficit in fourth.

 Background

 The event was held at the Circuit de Spa-Francorchamps in Stavelot for the 58th time in the circuit's history, across the weekend of 25–27 July.
 The Grand Prix was the thirteenth round of the 2025 Formula One World Championship and the 70th running of the Belgian Grand Prix as a round of the Formula One World Championship.
 It was also the third of six Grands Prix in the season to utilise the sprint format and the second time overall that the Belgian Grand Prix featured it.